 They don’t call the Ryman Auditorium “The Mother Church of Country Music” for nothing.
 It is best known as the longtime home of the Grand Ole Opry, but through the years the Ryman has hosted eclectic musical acts ranging from Bill Monroe to Elvis (both Presley and Costello) to Widespread Panic and Foo Fighters.
-Until the lights go up again, the auditorium is presenting a series of streaming concerts from the iconic stage featuring acts like Scotty McCreery, Brett Young and Old Crow Medicine Show.
+Seating is still limited at most shows, but they are letting more people in each month to experience the majestic venue live

 Soak up some culture at The Frist

 The Frist Art Museum is novel in that it doesn’t really maintain a permanent collection of artwork, choosing instead to showcase rotating exhibits of local, regional artists along with major US and international traveling exhibitions.
 There are some fun exhibitions coming up, including a collection of works by Charles Rennie Mackintosh, the most acclaimed practitioner of the Glasgow Style of British Art Nouveau in the late 19th century.
-The Frist’s YouTube channel offers archives of lectures, instructional videos, short features and live performances.
-Their exhibit, We Count: First-Time Voters will be available online from May 1-December 31.
-They describe the exhibition as a way to honor “the 100th anniversary of the passage of the 19th Amendment and the importance of civic engagement by highlighting the history of voting in the United States and the first voting experiences of a diverse group of Nashvillians.”
+The Frist’s YouTube channel also offers archives of lectures, instructional videos, short features and live performances.

 Taste and tour at some local distilleries